-One of my most popular posts, I’ve finally given my take on unsolicited manuscript submissions to Australian book publishers a makeover for 2019.
+One of my most popular posts, I’ve finally given my take on unsolicited manuscript submissions to Australian book publishers a makeover.

 Most writers who submit their manuscript electronically are wasting their time.
 Here’s why – and what you can do about it.

 The slush pile